javialej/KiraTakeHomeTest/README.md

 ### 1. Infrastructure Pipeline (`infrastructure.yml`)

--   **Purpose**: Manages the lifecycle of the core cloud infrastructure (VPC, GKE Cluster, etc.).
+-   **Purpose**: Manages the lifecycle of the core cloud infrastructure (VPC, GKE Cluster, etc.) for a specific environment.
 -   **Trigger**: Manual execution (`workflow_dispatch`).
+-   **How to Run**:
+    1. Navigate to the **Actions** tab in the GitHub repository.
+    2. Select the **Infrastructure CI/CD** workflow from the list.
+    3. Click the **Run workflow** button.
+    4. Use the dropdown menu to select the target environment (`development` or `production`).
+    5. Click the green **Run workflow** button to start the process.
--   **Details**: This workflow should be run once to provision an environment and only re-run when infrastructure changes are needed.
+-   **Details**: This workflow uses Terraform workspaces to create and manage isolated infrastructure for each environment.
+It should be run once to provision a new environment and only re-run when infrastructure changes are needed.

 ### 2. Application CI/CD Pipeline (`ci-cd.yml`)